sabrinasbrown/Blog-site/index.md

 ---
-title: Welcome to my blog
+title: Fruit Blog
 ---

-Hello there this is my blog!
+Hello there, Welcome to my Fruit Blog!
+In this site, different fruits will be highlighted with some fun facts.